bizzaccelerator/corn-yield-prediction/README.md

 ## How to run the project.

-Follow the steps in the [wiki](https://github.com/bizzaccelerator/corn-yield-prediction/wiki/Welcome-to-the-Corn-yield-prediction-service-in-Kenia-wiki!) to reproduce the project.
+Check out the project [wiki](https://github.com/bizzaccelerator/corn-yield-prediction/wiki/Welcome-to-the-Corn-yield-prediction-service-in-Kenia-wiki!) for more details about this repository and step-by-step instructions to reproduce the solution.